-Follow the following steps to know what to do when your husband says hurtful things?
-Or how to get over hurtful words from your husband
+Follow these steps to know what to do when your husband says hurtful things?
+Or how to get over hurtful words from your husband.

-- Find a constructive relief – engaging in a hurtful exchange won’t solve anything, it will only make things worse.
-Instead, write a diary, talk to a friend, or do something productive until you feel calm again.
+Engaging in a hurtful exchange won’t solve anything, it will only make things worse.
+Instead, write in a diary, talk to a friend, or do something productive until you feel calm again.

 Examine the problem analytically